Borrowed Bites

 Tips & Tricks

-Prepare cake batter as directed and pour into prepared mini loaf pans.
+Prepare cake batter as directed and pour evenly into 4 mini loaf pans sprayed with baking spray.
 Bake for 30 minutes or until a toothpick inserted in the center comes out clean.
-Continue with the syrup step.
+Continue with the syrup and glaze as directed.

 Nutrition